The page covers:

 Lorenzo Manilio decorated his house with fragments of ancient reliefs; it can be regarded as one of the first examples of that all'antico fashion which characterized many Renaissance and Late Renaissance buildings of Rome (e.g. Villa Medici).

 The image used as background for this page shows the inscription Have Roma (Hail Rome) on one of the windows.
-Have is a spelling variant of Ave (it can be seen at Pompeii too).
+Have is a spelling variant of Ave.

 (left) Fountain; (right-above) detail of the upper basin; (right-below) coat of arms of Prospero Iacovacci